 Reefs provide natural breakwaters, which buffer shorelines from waves and storms.
 Their rough surfaces and complex structures dissipate the force of incoming waves.
 This helps prevent flooding, erosion, property damage, and loss of life.

 Coral ecosystems are an important source of new medicines.
 For example, anti-cancer drugs are derived from certain marine algae, the mucus of cone snails yields a potent painkiller, and a deep-sea sponge shows promise in the treatment of pancreatic cancer.

 Challenges for Shallow Corals

-Seawater is becoming more acidic, which dissolves the shells of ocean creatures like corals.
+When carbon dioxide is absorbed into the ocean from the atmosphere, it causes seawater to become more acidic.
+This dissolves the shells of ocean creatures like corals, and decreases the rate at which they’re able to rebuild.
 The reef grows more fragile and less able to protect its residents.
-Other effects from changing water chemistry are yet unknown.

 Prolonged high water temperatures can cause coral polyps to expel their symbiotic partners, the tiny algae that help them produce food.
 The coral colony will turn white because the algae provide the color to most hard corals.
 The polyps cannot live long without their zooxanthellae partners, placing the whole reef at risk.